-Touring drummer for Grammy winning artist Michael W. Smith.
+Performance/recording credits: Michael W. Smith, Rascal Flatts, Amy Grant, CeCe Winans, Charlie Daniels, Newsboys, Wynonna, Ruston Kelly, Tony Anderson, Adam Doleac, Timbre, and others.
+Vic Firth artist.
 Composer for TV shows on MTV, ABC, CBS, Discovery, Bravo, and many others, as well as commercials for 1800 Tequila, Dunkin Donuts, and Vistaprint.

 I work full-time in Nashville, TN as a drummer, composer, and producer.
-I have recorded on tons of records, singles, commercials, and soundtracks that have aired all over the world.
+I have recorded on many records, singles, commercials, and soundtracks that have aired all over the world.
+In addition to playing drum set for my entire life, I have a classical percussion & piano background.
+This plays a big role in how I think creatively about parts, timbres, and arrangements while recording.

-I record drums, mix, and produce music out of my home studio.
-My main room for tracking and production is acoustically tight and versatile, and I am developing a 750sqft live room that will be used for big, wide open drum sounds.
-Together, we will use my collection of vintage drums, eclectic percussion, and sample libraries to create virtually any groove or texture you can imagine.
+I record drums, mix, and produce music primarily out of my home studio.
+My main room for tracking and production is acoustically tight and versatile, and I am currently building a 750sqft live room that will be used for big, wide open drum sounds.
+I have a wide collection of drums (Yamaha, Gretsch, Ludwig), cymbals (Istanbul Agop, Zildjian, Sabian, Bosphorus), percussion instruments, and sample libraries that I use to create song-specific parts for each artist I work with.

 Contact me through the green button above and lets get to work.